jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.11.23 LidarRemoveOutliers

-Removes outliers (high and low points) in a LiDAR point cloud.
+Removes outliers (high and low points) in a LiDAR point cloud..

 *Parameters*: